 - Add the cooked sausage to the pot and stir to combine with vegetables.

 - Cook for another 5 to 10 minutes.

 - Add at least 2 liters of water to the pan and bring to a boil.

 - Once boiling, reduce heat to a simmer.
 Simmer until vegetables are soft, 60 to 90 minutes.

 - Bring back to a boil and add beans.
 Add more water to the pan if necessary to make sure liquid covers beans by about 2 inches.
 Once boiling, reduce heat back to a simmer.

-- Allow to simmer until beans are tender and cooked though, adding more water as needed to keep beans from drying out.
-Do not add to much water or will have red bean and sausage.
+- Allow the beans to simmer until they are tender and cooked through, adding more water as needed to keep beans from drying out.
 This step may take 4 hours or more.

 - Serve over long-grain rice.